 Related services and key industries

-Mr. Daley recently led a team that obtained an important victory in the Federal Court of Appeal in defence of a patent infringement action against a Canadian company specializing in dry eye diagnosis and management.
+Brian led a team that obtained an important victory in the Federal Court of Appeal in defence of a patent infringement action against a Canadian company specializing in dry eye diagnosis and management.
 The ensuing decisions are often cited for their precedential value on interlocutory injunctions and patent validity.
 While Brian has led many successful cases before the courts, he understands that resolving disputes at opportune moments and on favourable terms is often a better solution than a trial.

-Mr. Daley is a frequent presenter to professional organizations and companies as well as a contributor to publications in the intellectual property and regulatory fields in North America and Europe.
+Brian is a frequent presenter to professional organizations and companies as well as a contributor to publications in the intellectual property and regulatory fields in North America and Europe.
 He supports the United Way as co-chair of the firm's annual campaign and is involved in the firm's management.